 The majority of my plants are grown with hummingbirds in mind, from early May through late September, while the hummingbirds are here (upstate New York), my time is spent watching, photographing, and enjoying them.
 The rest of the year is devoted to getting ready for the hummingbirds when they return the following spring.
 Seeds are started for annuals, cuttings are taken from some plants, and tender perennials are cut back to begin anew.”
 Arnette Heidcamp, Hummingbirds, My Tiny Treasures

-Hummingbirds will find your yard inviting when you plan for their arrival, have nectar-rich plants available, and provide shelter and materials for nesting.
+Hummingbirds will find your yard inviting when you plan for their arrival by offering a rich hummingbird habitat.
+Have nectar-rich plants available, and provide shelter and materials for nesting.
 By following these 6 tips you’ll create a successful hummingbird habitat in your garden that will keep them coming back every year.

 Once they arrive be sure to feed them the healthiest hummingbird nectar using this recipe for a boost while they settle in.

 Let me show you how to get more hummingbirds

 I created this short ebook to help you attract more hummingbirds to your garden.
 Download it now for FREE.

 The ebook, How to Attract Hummingbirds to Your Garden offers tips to help you welcome more hummingbirds into your garden and information to help YOU enjoy them more.